Molecular insight on ultra-confined ionic transport in wetting films: the key role of friction: Results and discussion

 \subsection{Ion distribution}

 First, we consider the cation distribution as a function of the vertical position $z$ in the wetting film.
-Typical cation concentration profiles $c_+(z)$ are presented in Fig.~\ref{fig:cp_vs_z_hmax} {for a film thickness $h = \qty{1.73}{\nano\meter}$ on amorphous (a) or crystalline (b) SiO$_2$ substrates.} Additional profiles for various thicknesses and cations are provided in \emph{supplementary material} (see Figs. S4, S5, and S6). {We recall that interfaces are set by the Gibbs dividing plane method \cite{herrero_2019_GDP}, with $z=z_\mathrm{sl}$ and $z=z_\mathrm{sl}+h$ the solid-liquid (respectively, liquid-vapor) interfaces (see also the inset of Fig.~\ref{fig:system}).}
+Typical cation concentration profiles $c_+(z)$ are presented in Fig.~\ref{fig:cp_vs_z_hmax} {for a film thickness $h = \qty{1.73}{\nano\meter}$ on amorphous (a) or crystalline (b) SiO$_2$ substrates.} Additional profiles for various thicknesses and cations are provided in the \textit{supplementary material} (see Figs. S4, S5, and S6). {We recall that interfaces are set by the Gibbs dividing plane method \cite{herrero_2019_GDP}, with $z=z_\mathrm{sl}$ and $z=z_\mathrm{sl}+h$ the solid-liquid (respectively, liquid-vapor) interfaces (see also the inset of Fig.~\ref{fig:system}).}

 The concentration profiles behave as expected in the central region of the wetting film, decaying with the distance to the wall.
 However, departures from this simple picture {are observed near both film interfaces.} First, at the solid-liquid interface, the position $z_\mathrm m$ of the concentration maximum is located above the Gibbs dividing surface $z=z_\mathrm{sl}$.
-This can be explained by the molecular roughness of the surface, specifically by the protuberance of silanol groups within the wetting films.
+This is reminiscent of MD simulations performed near silica in the presence of salt \cite{chen2019molecular} and can be explained by the molecular roughness of the surface, specifically by the protuberance of silanol groups within the wetting films.
 In the following, we will denote $\delta = z_\mathrm m - z_\mathrm{sl}$.

 Second, ions are depleted from the liquid-vapor interface.
 This is due to image charge repulsion {resulting from} the jump of dielectric permittivity between liquid and vapor \cite{Samaras_1934,huang_2007, huang_aqueous_2008, LeBreton_2020}.
-In this work, we compute the thickness of the cation exclusion layer $\delta_\mathrm e$ by defining a concentration threshold $\delta c_\mathrm{th} = \qty{0.15}{\mole\per\liter}$ (the choice of the value of $\delta c_\mathrm{th}$ is detailed in the \emph{supplementary material}).
+In this work, we compute the thickness of the cation exclusion layer $\delta_\mathrm e$ by defining a concentration threshold $\delta c_\mathrm{th} = \qty{0.15}{\mole\per\liter}$ (the choice of the value of $\delta c_\mathrm{th}$ is detailed in the \textit{supplementary material}).
 For each ion type, substrate type, and film height, we use the data from six independent ion density profiles to determine both $\delta$ and $\delta_e$.

 {Once these surface effects are considered,} i.e. for $z \in [z_\mathrm{sl} + \delta$ ; $z_\mathrm{sl} + h - \delta_e]$, {density profiles are well described by continuous PB theory, despite the strong confinement regime:}